-There are no early obvious symptoms to high blood cholesterol to help you be aware that you have it.
-Best to get your it checked to reduce your risk of developing a stroke or heart disease.
+There are no obvious early symptoms of high blood cholesterol to help you be aware that you have it.
+It is best to get it checked to reduce your risk of developing a stroke or heart disease.

 It is a waxy, fat-like substance that your body needs to function.

-- Helps make the outer coating of cells.
+- Helps to make the outer coating of cells.

 - Makes up the bile acids that work to digest food in the intestine.

 - Allows the body to make Vitamin D and hormones, like estrogen in women and testosterone in men.